 Become a Green Retriever and compost in the Residential Halls!

-We are excited to announce, we have partnered with the Student Government Association, Residential Student Association, and UMBC Dining to provide a composting drop off location for residential students.
-This will allow students living on campus to collect compost in their residence.
+We are excited to announce, that we have partnered with the Student Government Association, Residential Student Association, and UMBC Dining to provide a composting drop-off location for residential students.
+This will allow students living on campus to collect compost in their residences.

-Upon signing up, students will receive a 2.6 gallon bucket, compostable bags, and 1 page information sheet on composting for their dorm or apartment for the reminder of the school year.
-Students will be required to empty their organic waste once a week at the designated location at True Grits.
+Upon signing up, students will receive a 2.6-gallon bucket, compostable bags, and a 1-page information sheet on composting for their dorm or apartment for the remainder of the school year.
+Students will be required to empty their organic waste once a week at the designated location at True Grits or The Commons.

 Who can participate?

 Any student living on-campus in the residential halls, apartments, and Walker Avenue Apartments, who is willing to go through proper training to participate in composting.

 Step 1: Make sure to talk to your roommate(s) and get their approval to start collecting organic waste in your shared space.

 Step 2: If you are a residential student, please fill out this interest form.
 Due to limited supplies, only the first 80 students to sign-up and complete the training will be eligible to participate in the program.

 Step 3: Complete the training.
 Once you have completed and passed the training, you will receive an email with a Compost Program Roommate Agreement.
 After the agreement is processed you will be sent information on how to pick-up your compost starter kit.